SeyfBaskara/invoice-app/README.md

-# vue-starter
+# invoice-app

-This template should help get you started developing with Vue 3 in Vite.
+- cloned vue-starter template to get start developing with Vue 3 in Vite.

 ## Recommended IDE Setup